Aside from being one of California’s cutest towns, there are also so many cool things to do in Mount Shasta! Cute and fun? I think we’re in love!

 Step into another world at Castle Crags Wilderness.
 Picture towering spires of rock, sheer cliff faces, twisting canyons, mountain lakes, and some of the most picturesque scenes in the area.

 The soaring granite spires are the main draw, with too many of these impressive rock formations to count.
 There are over 27 miles of trails to enjoy, which can be explored via some of the nine trailheads, and the best thing is, they are rarely crowded.

 If you are up for a longer hike, try tackling part of the Pacific Crest Trail, which twists for 19 miles through the area (yet is part of a much longer hike and showcases some of the park’s main scenic highlights).

 The Wilderness borders the Castle Crags State Park, which also has its fair share of granite crags and makes for the perfect place to spend the night in the state park campground for RVs, trailers, and tents or the slightly smaller Riverside Campground.

 Things to Do Near Mount Shasta

-You won’t have to go far to find even more things to do in the area, all of these are just a stone’s throw away…
+Mount Shasta might be one of the best California mountain towns to visit, but you won’t have to go far to find even more things to do in the area!
+All of these are just a stone’s throw away…

 Make the city of Redding, California, your base for all things outdoor adventure (if not Mount Shasta).
 It is a great place to stay, with plenty of lodging and cool places to grab a bite to eat.
 Once you are ready to tear yourself away from Downtown, there are some incredible places to explore in the surrounding area.